obonaventure/cnp3/book/glossary.rst

    AIMD
 	Additive Increase, Multiplicative Decrease.
 A rate adaption algorithm used notably by TCP where a host additively increases its transmission rate when the network is not congested and multiplicatevely decreases when congested is detected.

+   HTTP
+	The HyperText Transport Protocol is defined in :rfc:`2616`

+   SMTP
+	The Simple Mail Transfer Protocol is defined in :rfc:`821`

+   POP
+	The Post Office Protocol is defined in :rfc:`1939`

+   IMAP
+	The Internet Message Access Protocol is defined in :rfc:`3501

+   FTP
+	The File Transfer Protocol is defined in :rfc:`959`

+   SSH
+	The Secure Shell (SSH) Transport Layer Protocol is defined in :rfc:`4253`

+   telnet
+	The telnet protocol is defined in :rfc:`854`

+   X11
+	The XWindow system and the associated protocols are defined in [SG1990]_
+   DNS
+	The Domain Name System is defined in :rfc:`1035`

+   RPC
+	Several types of remote procedure calls have been defined.
+The RPC mechanism defined in :rfc:`5531` is used by applications such as NFS

+   NFS
+	The Network File System is defined in :rfc:`1094`

+   NTP
+	The Network Time Protocol is defined in :rfc:`1305`

+   X.25
+	A wide area networking technology using virtual circuits that was deployed by telecom operators.

+   ATM
+	Asynchronous Transfer Mode

+   Frame-Relay
+        A wide area networking 	technology using virtual circuits that is deploed by telecom operators.